Hummingbird (film): Plot

-Joseph Smith, a fugitive ex-Special Forces soldier and a homeless drunk in London, is attacked by a group of thugs one night, and he breaks into a luxurious apartment to escape them.
-Learning that the owner, a successful photographer named Damon, is away for the next 8 months until October, Joseph starts squatting there and assumes a new identity, calling himself Joey Jones and using Damon's resources while looking for his homeless friend Isabel who has been coerced into becoming a prostitute by the same gang that attacked him.
+Joseph Smith, a fugitive ex-Special Forces soldier and a homeless drunk in London, is attacked by a group of thugs one night, and breaks into a luxurious apartment to escape them.
+Learning that the owner, a successful photographer named Damon, is away for the next 8 months until October, Joseph starts squatting there and assumes a new identity, calling himself Joey Jones and using Damon's resources while looking for his homeless friend Isabel, who has been coerced into becoming a prostitute by the gang that attacked him.
+He suffers from PTSD from his time in serving overseas and often has hallucinations of hanged men and of "hummingbirds", the aerial drones in Afghanistan.

-Joseph is friends with Sister Cristina, a Polish nun who runs the local soup kitchen, who gives him information about Isabel's whereabouts.
+Joseph is friends with Sister Cristina, a Polish nun who runs the local soup kitchen.
 To deflect the suspicion of Damon's neighbors, he tells them that he is Damon's boyfriend and starts working at a Chinese restaurant.
-One night at work, Joseph fights off some rowdy diners outside the restaurant, impressing senior manager Mr. Choy who is affiliated with Chinese organised crime syndicate.
+One night at work, Joseph fights off some rowdy diners, impressing senior manager Mr. Choy, who is affiliated with a Chinese organised crime syndicate.
 He hires Joseph as a driver and enforcer.